 Friday, March 1, 2024

-Manhood and War
+Manhood and War (OPERATION EPIC FURY)

 For centuries men used their strong bodies and courage to protect their country.
 Citizens, without prompting, admired military men.
-Their uniforms were decorated with medals of honor for valour and proclaimed their rank amonst other men.
+Their uniforms were decorated with medals of honor for valour and proclaimed their rank/status amonst other men.
 Put a man in a uniform, and it changes him and the people who see him in the uniform.

 World War 2 began September 1, 1939 -September 2, 1945, it was the most violent military conflict in human history.
 There were 38 million military and civilian deaths.
 The United States entered the war in 1941.
 The U.S lost 407, 317 men in the war.
 62, 614 Navy.
 21, 511 Marine.
 318, 274 Army and Air Force.
 1,917 Coast Gaurd.